For the Web Edition

-For the Journal:
+For the Print Journal

-- Papers must relate to International Affairs.
+- Papers must relate to current issues in International Affairs.

 - Papers must not have been previously published elsewhere.
 While simultaneous submission is discouraged, if an author’s paper is accepted elsewhere, the author must notify IAR to remove it from consideration.

 - Papers should be 2,500-5,000 words, double-spaced at 12 point font, and properly documented according to the Chicago Manual of Style guidelines (with complete citation in endnotes – see websites for examples).

 - Preference is given to papers concerning global or regional issues with policy recommendations.